QPThree/101d1/class01.md

 ## Structure

 Your house has *structure*.
 The car you drive has *structure*.
-You research papers in high school, **this class**, all have *structure*.
-A website page is no different.
+Your research papers in high school, **this class**, all have *structure*.
+A website is no different.
 The pages you visit all have structure.
 HTML (Hyper Text Markup Language) is the tool we use to give web pages their structure.
-We use headings, paragraphs, bold texts, and other techniques to give the foundation to our pages.
+We use headings, paragraphs, bold texts, and other techniques to give foundation and order to our pages.
 We can use 'tags' to distinguish parts of the webpage, such as the body, header, or footer.
 We even use an html tag to structure the entire HTML page!

 ![HTML Structure](./images/htmlstructure.png)

 As you can see in the code snippet above, even our code has structure.
-It's the structure to the structure of the webpage!
+We use indentation and spacing to organize the code and make it more readable.
+It's the HTML structure to the structure of the webpage!
 Get used to it.
 Structure gives us organization, flow, readability, and so much more.
-Structure is the foundation to everything else we hope to accomplish with our project.

 ---
 <a name="markup"></a>